 It can also happen that some people will assume that if you are someone who could potentially be attracted to them, simply by virtue of your sexual orientation, that you will be.
 In other words, you dig guys, they're a guy, so you'll automatically dig them.
 Would that it were so simple, right?
 But you know, I know, and in time, people who don't know now will know later, that it's not.

 Sometimes people forget that just sharing the same orientation and liking each other isn't enough.
 Straight people seem to understand that a little better.
 However, straight people usually have way bigger dating pools and also see a lot more straight people in their world and the whole world, so it's no shocker they might get that more intuitively.
-It's also a helluva lot safer for people to voice sexual interest in someone of an opposite sex than they are than it is for any of us to voice that interest in someone of the same sex.
+It's also a helluva lot safer for people to voice sexual interest in someone of a different gender than they are than it is for any of us to voice that interest in someone of the same gender.
 Straight people mostly only have to worry about rejection: queer folks have to worry about that and also things like being harassed or even being physically attacked.